Persia & The Silk Road

 Pricing (per person) $NZD

-Booking conditions A non-refundable deposit of $1,500 per person is required, with the balance due 60 days prior to departure.
+Booking conditions A non-refundable deposit of $1,500 per person is required, with the balance due 10 June 2020.
 As cancellation fees apply, travel insurance is mandatory.
-Please refer to World Journeys terms and conditions.
+Please refer to World Journeys' terms and conditions and our health and medical requirements at the back of this brochure.
+Special visa conditions apply to this journey - please contact World Journeys for further information.

-A non-refundable deposit of $1,500 per person is required, with the balance due 60 days prior to departure.
+A non-refundable deposit of $1,500 per person is required, with the balance due 10 June 2020.
 As cancellation fees apply, travel insurance is mandatory.
-Please refer to World Journeys terms and conditions.
+Please refer to World Journeys' terms and conditions and our health and medical requirements at the back of this brochure.
+Special visa conditions apply to this journey - please contact World Journeys for further information.

 • Travel insurance (mandatory)